melaniewalsh/mwalsh/_posts/2019-08-10-toni-morrison-tweeted-tributes.markdown

 appraisal,	collection	development,	and	donor	relations	to	social	media	and	web materials.

-# Further Scholarly Reading on Toni Morrison
+# Reconstituting and Rereading Toni Morrison

+The loss of Toni Morrison is a profound one.
+And Obama's highly retweeted words resonate with me.
+It really does feel like a "gift" to have "breathe[d] the same air" as the great Toni Morrison, "if only for a while."
+It's hard to imagine that a more major literary figure will be alive again during my lifetime.

+But it is also profound to have witnessed so many people testifying to Morrison's literary influence and legacy this week, to have seen such sincere interest in her life and work, and to have observed Morrison reconstituted, in a way, by those mourning and celebrating her on Twitter.
+Through the necessarily reductive form of 240-character tweets, photos, and video clips, people collectively grieved Morrison---the author of deep, [difficult](https://slate.com/culture/2019/03/toni-morrison-difficulty-black-women.html), and complex narratives---in a beautiful and powerful way.

-The loss of Toni Morrison is profound.
-But it is also profound to witness so many people testifying to her literary influence and legacy, to see such sincere interest in her life and work.
-I wanted to conclude with a short round-up of further reading on Morrison, to direct those interested to the work of scholars who have been studying and attending to Toni Morrison's work for many years.
+Many of these Twitter users also spoke about returning to these difficult novels and essays or wanting to dive into them for the first time, and there have been many great ["essential" Toni Morrison reading lists](https://time.com/5645078/toni-morrison-books/) published in the last few days.
+But I wanted to conclude with a short round-up of further scholarly reading on Morrison, to also direct people to the work of scholars who have been deeply studying and attending to Toni Morrison's life and literature for many years now.

 Barbara Hill Rigney, [*The Voices of Toni Morrison*](https://ohiostatepress.org/books/BookPages/RigneyVoices.htm) (1991).
 Trudier Harris, [*Fiction and Folklore: The Novels of Toni Morrison*](http://utpress.org/title/fiction-and-folklore/) (1991).